Estate and Tax Planning for Married Couples

 An irrevocable life insurance trust (ILIT) can be an important estate planning tool and assist in paying estate taxes.
 An ILIT is not in your control and thus not a part of your estate and thus is not taxable upon your death.
 With a typical life insurance policy, although perhaps income tax free, the proceeds are included in your estate for Federal estate tax purposes.

-If you have questions regarding estate and tax planning, please contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+If you have questions regarding estate and tax planning, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship